NitigyaS/earlyretired.me/_posts/2020-10-20-why-the-4pct-rule-doesn't-work-pr1.md

 ---
 layout: post
-title: Why the 4% thumb rule doesn't work in real life.
+title: Does the 4% rule work?
 categories:
 - personal-finance
-image: assets/images/credit_card_reward.jpg
+image: assets/images/Projections-pana.png
+image_tag: "Illustration boy Freepik Stories stories.freepik.com"

 ---
 > **The universe will reward you for taking risks on its behalf.**